-"Four stones," replied the chief, "rise on the grave of Cáthba.
-These hands have laid in earth Duchômar, that cloud in war!
-Cáthba, son of Torman! thou wert a sunbeam in Erin.
-And thou, o valiant Duchômar! a mist of the marshy Lano; when it moves on the plains of autumn, bearing the death of thousands along.
+"Four stones\," replied the chief, "rise on the grave of Cathba.
+These hands have laid in earth Duchémar, that cloud in war!
+Cáthba, son of Torman! thou wert a sun-beam in Erin.
+And thou, O valiant Duchômar! a mist of the marshy Lano; when it moves on the plains of autumn, bearing the death of thousands along.
 Morna! fairest of maids! calm is thy sleep in the cave of the rock!
-Thou hast fallen in darkness, like a star that shoots across the desert, when the traveller is alone, and mourns the transient beam!"
+Thou hast fallen in darkness, like a star, that shoots across the desert; when the traveller is alone, and mourns the transient beam!"

 "Say," said Semo's blue-eyed son, "say how fell the chiefs of Erin.
-Fell they by the sons of Lochlin, the chiefs of Erm.
-Fell they by the sons of Lochin, striving in the battle of heroes?
+Fell they by the sons of Lochlin, striving in the battle of heroes?
 Or what confines the strong in arms to the dark and narrow house?"